yhagio/stock_price_predictor/report.md

 There are several data sources for the historical stock price data.
 I can use yahoo finance data set (`.csv` format) for this project.

-**_How different is adjusted close price from close price?_**

-Adjusted close price is the price of the stock at the closing of the trading adjusted with the dividends, and the close price is the price of the stock at the closing of the trading.
-Both values can be same, or not.

 Data set is daily hisorical prices for 10 years (Jul 24, 2007 - Jul 24, 2017),
-which is 2518 dataset for each stock (2518 days of trading).
+which is **2518** dataset for each stock (2518 days of trading).

 90% of the data set were used for training.<br />
 10% of the data set were used for testing.

-Download the CSV file for each (GE, S&P 500, Microsoft, Apple, Toyota)
+I downloaded the CSV file for each (GE, S&P 500, Microsoft, Apple, Toyota) from Yahoo Finance.

 - GE: https://finance.yahoo.com/quote/GE/history?p=GE
 - Microsoft: https://finance.yahoo.com/quote/MSFT/history?p=MSFT
 - Apple: https://finance.yahoo.com/quote/AAPL/history?p=AAPL
 - Toyota: https://finance.yahoo.com/quote/TM/history?p=TM
 - S&P 500: https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC

 **_Example data from csv_**